Community Planning Permit System: Participate in protecting our lakes and shorelines, and simplifying the planning approvals process

 Seems like you are already registered, please provide the password.
 Forgot your password?
 Create a new one now.

-Question from Kaswakamak Lake: What processes are in place to review and identify non-compliance docks and structures?
+• Question from Kaswakamak Lake: What processes are in place to review and identify non-compliance docks and structures?
 Many properties with multiple new docks , clear cutting to the water and edge, sheds at water’s edge.
 Other municipalities are on the lake monitoring/ taking pictures.
 What monitoring does NF complete?
 What steps are taken for non compliance?

-MB asked 3 months ago
+MB asked about 1 year ago

 The Community Planning Permit System (CPPS) is primarily a development review process; designed to evaluate proposed developments to ensure they meet local planning regulations and policies.
 It is not intended to be an enforcement tool per se.
 Each municipality is responsible for handling enforcement individually, which means they each have their own methods for monitoring and addressing non-compliance issues.
 For properties with potential non-compliance issues, such as multiple new docks or alterations to natural landscapes, the specific monitoring and enforcement actions would be determined by the policies and procedures of the individual municipality.
 My suggestion is to contact the Township of North Frontenac for more information on their enforcement practices by emailing info@northfrontenac.ca.
 Additional contact details for the Township of North Frontenac are here: Contact Us - Township of North Frontenac.”

-There are numerous examples now on Kashwakamak Lake where properties have been redeveloped where the existing small seasonal cottage has been removed and replaced by a large four season structure and in many cases the new cottages sit right beside the lake and the entire shoreline has been destroyed.
+• There are numerous examples now on Kashwakamak Lake where properties have been redeveloped where the existing small seasonal cottage has been removed and replaced by a large four season structure and in many cases the new cottages sit right beside the lake and the entire shoreline has been destroyed.
 I believe in the new process this needs to be addressed by only granting approval for rebuilds if the new building is set back and if the lot does not allow it then they can't rebuild.
 Of course this new process is meaningless unless meaningful enforcement is in place.
 Looking at the lake and what is going on currently, it is clear, little to no enforcement occurs.

-Kashsouthshore asked 3 months ago
+Kashsouthshore asked about 1 year ago

 Thank you for your comments.
 We will add your contribution to the consultation material for the County and Township of North Frontenac.

-There is some discussion regarding floating boathouses.
+• There is some discussion regarding floating boathouses.
 I believe the conversation should be expanded to all boathouses.
 My view is that that they should not be allowed under any circumstances and that no one should be grandfathered with an old one such that they can modify or change it.
 Floating boathouses are clearly an example of people skirting existing bylaws.
 This needs to be fixed immediately as they impact others enjoyment of the water and they do impact the shoreline.

-Kashsouthshore asked 3 months ago
+Kashsouthshore asked about 1 year ago

 Thank you for your comments, Kash.
 We will add your contribution to the consultation material for the County and Township of North Frontenac.
 (Each township council will deliberate on CPPS matters separately).

-When do we see the approvals system?
+• When do we see the approvals system?

 Thank you for your question.